 Here, other than the inertial force, another force called centrifugal force (Dean force) plays a role in determining the equilibrium point of the cells.
 Here, the ratio of the Dean force to the inertial force is the important parameter affecting the cell separation.
 Spiral microfluidics has caught attention in applications where high throughput and high flow rate is needed such as high throughput separation and enrichment of rare cell types for point of care purposes.

 The simplest method for cell sorting is microfiltration.
-As the name suggests, here, the cells are sorted using filters embedded in the channel.
+As the name suggests, here, the cells are sorted using filters embedded in the microfluidics channel.
 The filters allow cells smaller than a particular size to pass and filter larger cells.
-Microfiltration designs are diverse and include weirs, pillars, and cross-flow.
+Many filtration microfluidic devices are fabricated to include weirs, pillars, and cross-flow.
 In the weir approach, cells encounter a weir in the channel.
 The weir traps the large cells behind and allows smaller cells to pass through the top gap.
 Pillars can also filter large cells and let small cells to escape from the gap between them.
 Cross-flow is similar to pillars but the filter is placed laterally.
 Here, the pillars at the entrance of a side-channel allow small cells to pass while the main flow carries the large cells to another outlet.
 Similar to DLD, cross-flow, and pillar filtration both use pillars.
 However, they should not be confused since in DLD the pillar sizes and gaps are designed such that cells follow a particular streamline.
-But, in pillar and cross-flow filtration the pillars trap the large cells and do not let them pass.
+But, in pillar and cross-flow filtration the pillars trap the large cells and do not let them pass.-An original uFluidix content.